-While California’s enormous Sequoias and Redwoods are what originally entice travelers to venture into the celebrated groves, Kings Canyon National Park keeps its visitors enthralled with a whole host of recreational activities to enjoy throughout the stay.
+While California’s enormous Sequoias and Redwoods are what originally entice travelers to venture into the celebrated groves, Kings Canyon National Park keeps its RV visitors enthralled with a whole host of recreational activities to enjoy throughout their stay.
 The glaciated valley features miles upon miles of hiking trails, plenty of chances to observe wildlife, multiple camping opportunities, and so much more.
 It’s a picture-perfect place for outdoor enthusiasts and an immense contrast to the coast’s beaches.

 Park Alerts (0)

 Getting to Kings Canyon National Park is very straightforward, with access through CA-180 or by taking The Generals Highway.
 This highway connects both Kings Canyon and sister park, Sequoia National Park.
 This is extremely convenient for loop trips between the two parks.
 It’s important to note that construction may hinder vehicles, campers, or RVs longer than 22 feet from certain access points.

 If you’re not a fan of winding roadways, CA-180 offers access with far fewer curves to keep you on edge.
 However, no matter which way you go, you are driving in a mountainous region, which means steep, winding, and narrow roads.
 Roadways within the park may be difficult for larger rigs to travel, as many roads become narrow and rough.
 Check vehicle length limits before driving around in the park, as some areas restrict RVs and trailers over 22 feet long.

 Winter driving in this region is tricky and can be dangerous, so check for weather conditions and road closures before you head out.
 Some areas require tire chains or cables during the snowy season.
 Gasoline is not available within the park, so be sure to fill up just before entering.